Ian-Spera/csci4300-fitness-web-app/README.md

-# CSCI 4300 Fitness Web App
+# CSCI 4300 Web App : DawgDiet
 A web-based application utilizing React to provide a fitness related service to users.